MRaza98/BIPM/README.md

 - [ ] 11.
 Fine-Tuning and Optimization
 - [ ] 12.
 Recommendations to the Hospital

-## Data Science Guideline
+## Data Science Guideline:

 1. General information:
    1. Name of the used dataset
-   2. List of all participating students (group has max.
+   2. List of all participating students (the group has max.
 3 students)
 2. Business Understanding
    1. Short description of the business problem that you want to solve (it is ok to use your own assumptions)
 3. Data Understanding (Exploratory Data Analysis)